 Why Hire Estey & Bomberger, LLP for Your Vermont Zantac Claim?

-- Our Zantac lawyers have recovered millions of dollars for our clients over our years of operation.
+- Our Zantac injury lawyers have recovered millions of dollars for our clients over our years of operation.
 We are dedicated to securing maximum compensation in your case.

 - Our firm has extensive experience representing clients in defective drug claims and can leverage strategies, scientific evidence, and expert witnesses to strengthen your claim.

 - We understand how painful a cancer diagnosis can be.
-Our lawyers will handle all aspects of your case so you can focus on recovery and healing.
+Our injury lawyers will handle all aspects of your case so you can focus on recovery and healing.

 In September 2019, an online pharmacy called Valisure alerted the U.S. Food and Drug Administration (FDA) to the presence of N-nitrosodimethylamine (NDMA) in Zantac.
 A probable human carcinogen, NDMA is found naturally in many substances and is safe in low levels.
 However, certain batches of Zantac contained dangerously high levels that could lead to the development of cancer.
 In response to this report, the FDA issued a recall for Zantac in April 2020.

 How Do You Qualify for a Zantac Lawsuit?

 To qualify for a Vermont Zantac lawsuit, you will need to meet three criteria.
 First, you must have taken prescription or over-the-counter Zantac.
 Second, you must have been diagnosed with a cancer linked to NDMA, such as the following:

 - Bladder cancer

 - Stomach cancer

 - Colorectal cancer